Ghoelian/RPi_WeatherForecast/README.md

 - NOMINATIM_USERAGENT - The user agent sent to Nominatim, can be whatever, but should not be the default "useragent".
 - LOCATION - Location you want to get the weather for, like Amsterdam, Noord-Holland.
 - TIMEZONE_OFFSET - Timezone offset used for calculating the unix timestamp for next day 12:00.

+# Running
+A start.sh script is included, you can add this to your crontab to run it every hour, for example.